-In a class all references to elements of that class should be limited to their constraining interface (i.e. only public elements and if the declaration is replaceable limited to the constraining interface).
+In a class all references to elements of that class should be limited to their constraining interface.

+[The constraining interface constsists of only the public elements, and if the declaration is replaceable the element is limited to the constraining interface.]